 The safety symbol and this signal word indicate an imminently hazardous situation, which, if not avoided, WILL result in severe personal injury or death.
+This signal word is to be limited to the most extreme situations.

 The warnings in this manual do not and cannot address every conceivable situation.
 Always use common sense!
 If a procedure, method, tool, or part is not specifically recommended, you must satisfy yourself that it is safe for you and others and that your boat will not be damaged or made unsafe as a result of your decision.